arvindspanicker/Asterisk/README.md

  same =>      n,Hangup()

+</b> Note: External contact details should be stored in contat manager - external <b>

 To make sure the statis up and running, try the following command from the system where the python script would be running :